eclipsesource/glsp-tutorial/README.md

 # GLSP Tutorial

+## BETA VERSION
+This tutorial is currently in open beta version.
+There might be issues and glitches in it.
+We are very happy for any feedback and will try to incoporate it.
+Please report issues on this repository to provide feedback!

 ## Eclipse Graphical Language Server Platform (GLSP)

 The [Graphical Language Server Platform (GLSP)](https://github.com/eclipse-glsp/glsp) provides extensible components for the development of diagram editors including edit functionality in (distributed) web-applications via a client-server protocol.